 We perform an annual impairment assessment in the fourth quarter of each year, or more frequently if indicators of potential impairment exist, to determine whether it is more likely than not that the fair value of a reporting unit in which goodwill resides is less than its carrying value.
 For reporting units in which this assessment concludes that it is more likely than not that the fair value is more than its carrying value, goodwill is not considered impaired and we are not required to perform the two-step goodwill impairment test.
 Qualitative factors considered in this assessment include industry and market considerations, overall financial performance, and other relevant events and factors affecting the reporting unit.
 Additionally, as part of this assessment, we may perform a quantitative analysis to support the qualitative factors above by applying sensitivities to assumptions and inputs used in measuring a reporting unit's fair value.
 For reporting units in which the impairment assessment concludes that it is more likely than not that the fair value is less than its carrying value, we perform the first step of the goodwill impairment test, which compares the fair value of the reporting unit to its carrying value.
-If the fair value of the reporting unit exceeds the carrying value of the net assets assigned to the reporting unit exceeds the fair value of the reporting unit, goodwill is not considered impaired and we are not required to perform additional analysis.
-If the carrying value of the net assets assigned to the reporting unit exceeds the fair value of the reporting unit's goodwill.
+If the fair value of the reporting unit exceeds the carrying value of the net assets assigned to that reporting unit, goodwill is not considered impaired and we are not required to perform additional analysis.
+If the carrying value of the net assets assigned to the reporting unit exceeds the fair value of the reporting unit, then we must perform the second step of the goodwill impairment test to determine the implied fair value of the reporting unit's goodwill.
 If we determine during the second step that the carrying value of a reporting unit's goodwill exceeds its implied fair value, we record an impairment loss equal to the difference.

 Our goodwill impairment test uses the income method to estimate a reporting unit's fair value.
 The income method is based on a discounted future cash flow approach that uses the following assumptions and inputs: revenue, based on assumed market segment growth rates; estimated costs; and appropriate discount rates based on a reporting unit's weighted average cost of capital as determined by considering the observable weighted average cost of capital of comparable companies.
 Our estimates of market segment growth, and costs are based on historical data, various internal estimates, and a variety of external sources.
 These estimates are developed as part of our routine long-range planning process.
 We test the reasonableness of the inputs and outcomes of our discounted cash flow analysis against available comparable market data.
-A reporting unit's carrying value represents the assignment of various assets and liabilities, such as cash, investments, and debt.
+A reporting unit's carrying value represents the assignment of various assets and liabilities, excluding certain corporate assets and liabilities, such as cash, investments, and debt.
 We performed the first step of the goodwill impairment test and determined that the fair values of the reporting units exceeded their carrying values and considered that impairment was not necessary for any reporting unit.